La Jolla merchants to redouble outreach in 2014, encourage businesses to pay BID fees

 During a strategic planning session held during the group’s regular monthly meeting on Jan.
-8 at the Cuvier Club, the LJVMA’s new board president, architect Claude-Anthony Marengo, and its executive director, Sheila Fortune, put out an all-hands-on-deck call for board members to pay regular visits to member businesses — a task formerly handled primarily by LJVMA’s “Block Captains” committee.
+8 at the Cuvier Club, the LJVMA’s new board president, Claude-Anthony Marengo, and its executive director, Sheila Fortune, put out an all-hands-on-deck call for board members to pay regular visits to member businesses — a task formerly handled primarily by LJVMA’s “Block Captains” committee.

 Block Captains are tasked with visiting local merchants to educate them on the association and its activities, and to assure they are paying the appropriate fees.

 Of more than 1,060 registered business owners in La Jolla’s business improvement district (BID), past president Phil Coller said the association has only been able to engage about 50 or so in the group’s improvement objectives, which most recently included the push to rid La Jolla Cove of its acrid, business-deterring odor.

 “If they all became enthusiastic and engaged … it would help enhance their business experience (so they could) sell more (products) or more services,” Coller said.